openeuler-mirror/signatrust/docs/how to sign EFI file.md

 5. multi signatures are allowed in a single image(referred as signatures table blow), each signature MUST start at a virtual address aligned to quadword-aligned[2]
 6. the signatures MAY end up with some zero-bytes so that the size of `signatures table` can be aligned to quadword

-Here's an brief image to illustrates the signature outline.
+Here's an brief image to illustrate the signature outline.

 ![](./images/signatrust_outline.png)